tschumann/sandbot/rel/readme.txt

 Requirements: Half-Life (Steam version).
 Installation: Copy the files into your Steam/steamapps/common/Half-Life directory

-== Usage ==

-addbot		Add a bot to the server bot_skill	Bot skill cvar (1, 2 or 3)

 == Changelog ==

-v0.2 (??/??/??)
-- Added some documenation.
-- Added missing asset to Gunman Chronicles (to stop it crashing when +developer 2 is specified).

 v0.1 (2/05/16)
 - Initial release (after more than 5 years of being untouched and unreleased).